Skip to content

 Canada — PIPEDA & Law 25

 Data minimisation, a single audience-measurement purpose, geolocation defaulting to region level.
-Quebec's Law 25 requires settings defaulted to the highest privacy level — the absence of cookies and stable identifiers meets that.
+Quebec's Law 25 requires settings defaulted to the highest privacy level — the absence of cookies and stable identifiers supports that expectation.

 Australia — Privacy Act 1988